gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

 ### Break Glass

-There is a special case when you want to deploy without respect for the policy.
+There are special cases when you want to deploy without respect for the policy.
 It may happen during some emergencies.

-1. Edit the `nginx` deployment.
+1. Edit the `nginx` deployment

     ```shell
     kubectl edit deployment/nginx
     ```

-1. Add an annotation to the Pod spec (not Deployment).
+1. Add an annotation to the Pods `metadata` section (not Deployment metadata)

     ```yaml
     annotations:
       alpha.image-policy.k8s.io/break-glass: "true"
     ```

-1. The Pod will be created after you exit the editor.
+1. The Pod will be created after you exit the editor

     ```shell
     kubectl get pods --watch